erikh2000/decentapp-template/README.md

 The unmodified template installed for Decent App includes these screens:

-* A start screen that shows up in local-hosted dev environments that requires the click of a button before loading the LLM.
-This is to avoid hot-reloads causing an immediate full LLM load as you change code.
 * A loading screen that will show progress loading either Ollama (optional for development) or WebLLM (production).
 * A home screen that lets you send a simple prompt to a local LLM.
+Arriving to the home screen without an LLM connection will redirect to the loading screen.
+This redirection will be confirmed with a dialog if you are serving locally.
+This is to avoid excessive LLM reloading triggered by code changes during development.

 The dependencies are minimal: (see package.json)